Daniel T. Barry: Early life and education

-Academic career
+Career

 Following graduate school at Princeton University, Barry was a National Science Foundation postdoctoral fellow in physics at Princeton.
-He then attended the University of Miami Medical School, graduating in 1982.
+He then attended the Miller School of Medicine at the University of Miami, where he graduated in 1982.
 He completed an internship and a Physical Medicine and Rehabilitation residency at the University of Michigan in 1985.
 He was appointed as an assistant professor in the Department of Physical Medicine and Rehabilitation and in the Bioengineering Program at the University of Michigan in 1985, and his tenure was approved by the Regents in 1992.
 He spent the summers of 1985–87 at the Marine Biological Laboratory in Woods Hole, Massachusetts, supported by the Grass Foundation for work in skeletal muscle physiology and as the Associate Director of the Grass Foundation Fellowship Program (1986–87).
 His research primarily involves biological signal processing, including signal processing theory, algorithms, and applications to specific biological systems.
 The applications include acoustic signals generated by contracting skeletal muscle, electrical signals from muscle, and heart sounds.
 He has also worked in prosthetic design.
 Barry's work has been supported by the National Institutes of Health, the National Science Foundation, the Grass Foundation, and the American Heart Association of Michigan.
 He has five patents, over 50 articles in scientific journals, and has served on two scientific journal editorial boards.